Initiatives to Address Climate Change|Environment|Sustainability|ULVAC, Inc.

 Response to the Recommendations of the Task Force on Climate-related Financial Disclosures (TCFD) and Climate Change Initiatives

 ULVAC positions climate change initiatives as one of its key management issues.
-The ULVAC Group has set medium- to long-term greenhouse gas emission targets, namely, a 40% reduction in 2030 (compared with 2020) and effectively zero in 2050.
+The ULVAC Group has set medium- to long-term Greenhouse Gas Emissions Reduction Target, namely a 50% reduction in 2030 (compared with 2023, Scope 1 and 2) and effectively zero in 2050.
 We will take action to mitigate climate change by endeavoring to curb greenhouse gas emissions throughout our activities, such as by doing our utmost to conserve energy in Japan and overseas, introducing renewable energy with low greenhouse gas emissions, and developing environmentally friendly products.
 We endorse the recommendations of the Task Force on Climate-related Financial Disclosures (TCFD) and strive to disclose relevant information.
 Furthermore, ULVAC has been responding to a survey conducted by CDP*, an international NGO.

 TCFD logo image